openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   The course page that provides potential students with a course summary, prerequisites, a course video and image, and important dates.

-  See :ref:`The Course Summary Page` for more information.
+  For more information, see :ref:`The Course Summary Page`.

+.. _Accessibility Label_g:

+**Accessibility Label**

+  The descriptive, identifying name that you supply when you add a problem component to your course.
+All problems require an accessibility label.

+  For more information, see :ref:`Create Exercises`.

 .. _Advanced Editor_g: